woupiestek/midistuff_ts/log.md

 equivalent to `[ 'happy' x, 'happy' y, 'happy' z]` But this does not work for:

-- delayed dynamics, which where a way of delaing both with notations as with an effect seen in mozart, where the chour was to switch from 'f' to 'p' halfway down a whole note.
+- delayed dynamics, which where a way of delaing both with notations as with an effect seen in mozart, where the choir was to switch from 'f' to 'p' halfway down a whole note.
 - dynamic dynamics (crescendo, decresendo)
 - pedals, interpreted as and effect like those dynamics.